nik-r-cmd/Horizon_Hands/README.md

 ## SugarCube
 Built during the **418 Hackathon**, hosted by **Enigma** under **AEON 2025**.

-In a world where memories are buried under content and fleeting timelines, **SugarCube** offers something different — a soulful, intentional space to preserve what matters.
-We live in an age of infinite data but limited emotional storage.
-Our lives are scattered across platforms, yet there’s nowhere to simply feel, reflect, and return.
+In a world where memories are buried under content and fleeting timelines, SugarCube offers something different — a soulful, intentional space to preserve what matters.
+We live in an era of infinite data but limited emotional storage.
+Our lives are scattered across platforms, yet there’s nowhere to simply pause, feel, and return.
 SugarCube bridges that gap — a personal memory vault designed for emotion, not attention.
+Like a sugar cube melting slowly into coffee, it’s about letting moments dissolve gently into something warm and lasting — not vanish in the scroll.

 ---